My work is focused in the fields of Labor Economics, Urban Economics and Applied Econometrics

 Driver's License Reforms and Job Accessibility among Undocumented Immigrants

-Ever since Kain (1968)'s seminal study was published, researchers have hypothesized that minority workers may face job-matching constraints caused by residential segregation; however, causal evidence in support of the spatial mismatch hypothesis has been scant.
-In this paper, I analyze how allowing undocumented immigrants to legally obtain driver's licenses shifts commuting patterns, increases job accessibility, and ultimately, improves labor market outcomes.
-Using state- and nativity-level variation in reforms, I first show that granting driving privileges to undocumented immigrants increases vehicle ownership and the probability of car commute by 2.5 percentage points.
+I analyze how allowing undocumented immigrants to legally obtain driver's licenses shifts commuting patterns, increases job accessibility, and improves labor market outcomes.
+Using state- and nativity-level variation in reforms, I show that granting driving privileges to undocumented immigrants increases vehicle ownership and the probability of car commute by 2.5 percentage points.
 This improvement in accessibility leads to a 0.8 percentage point increase in the employment rate for undocumented immigrants.
 The effects of license reforms on the undocumented are larger in low-accessibility localities, which are more rural and entail longer commuting times, particularly for undocumented workers.
 Undocumented immigrants exhibit stronger positive employments effects in more car-dependent occupations, shifting away from less car-dependent occupations.
-There is also suggestive evidence of labor substitution between undocumented and documented immigrants resulting from license reforms.
+These findings highlight the quantitative importance of transportation barriers in determining the labor market outcomes of minority workers.

 I am a Ph.D. candidate in Economics at the University of Illinois at Urbana-Champaign.
 I received my M.A. in Economics and B.A. in Economics/Political Science from Korea University.